-I work on machine learning for time series/spatiotemporal data and its applications.
+I work on machine learning for time series/spatiotemporal data and its applications, especially in the field of computational sustainability.
 I am generally interested in sequential decision making, optimization and spatiotemporal modeling.
 My work has been applied to intelligent transportation, climate informatics, and social media anomaly detection.
 For more details, see my curriculum vitae and research statement.

 In 2018 fall, I will be joining Northeastern College of Computer and Information Science as an assistant professor.
 And I am looking for talented students who are excited about machine learning!